top of page

 I cannot say this enough...work experience is a must!
 This is not because it looks good on your CV (although that's a great bonus and employers love it) - it's because it's a chance for you to understand more about yourself, your likes and dislikes in the workplace - to inform your decision making and plan the right strategy ahead.
 Get a feel for the work environments, the industries you think you might like, the types of personalities that work there and an overview of the different jobs available.
 You wouldn’t buy a car without a test drive, so why commit to a subject or career without trying it first?

-How can I manage a-levels, UCAS applications, mocks revision and career research?
+How can I manage a-levels, UCAS applications, mocks revision and/or career research?

 Juggling A-levels, UCAS applications, mock exams and career research can feel like a lot - but with the right approach, you can stay in control, keep your energy high and tackle everything with confidence!
 I am here to help guide you.
 I can support you with research, visit your school or give you tips on specific roles and sectors, but knowing where to start is fundamental and being smart with your research will ensure you are efficient whilst gaining the clarity you need to feel excited about your decisions.